dirjud/seq/doc/source/intro.rst

 .. image:: _static/bin.*

 A more detailed look at a ``Bin`` is shown below.
-This figure shows the three collections that a ``Bin`` has.
 The collection of ``Sequences`` are addressable via the ``seq`` input.
 The ``start``, ``running``, and ``done`` control signals get demultiplexed/multiplexed onto the ``Sequence`` being selected.
-The member ``Sequences`` then implement the logic necessary to control the collection of children ``Bins`` and the collection of memeber registers.
+The member ``Sequences`` then implement the logic necessary to control the collection of children ``Bins`` and the collection of member registers.

 .. image:: _static/bin_exploded.*